 One of the side effects of keto is temporary insomnia, which can last from a couple of days to 3-4 weeks.
 It will resolve with time, as your body gets fat-adapted.
 However, it can be pretty frustrating at first, especially given that it has an impact on your weight loss, too.

-Additionally, some people notice that they tend to need less sleep when doing keto, for example, on keto they might need 7 instead of 8 hours, and still wake up well-rested.
-There aren’t any studies on that for the moment, so evidence is only anecdotal.
+Additionally, some people notice that they tend to need less sleep when doing keto.
+For example, on keto, they might need 7 instead of 8 hours, and still wake up well-rested.

 However, if you notice that you’re waking up naturally and if your physical and mental performance aren’t suffering, chances are that your sleep needs have evolved slightly.
 This might be only temporary, though.